gamesbook/protograf/docs/source/customised_shapes.rst

       - *radii_labels_stroke* - the color of the labels
       - *radii_labels_stroke_width* - thickness of the labels

-      The top example shows how text strings are created with a list.
+      The top-most example shows how text strings are created with a list.

       The middle example shows how the text string is split using commas;
       this results in a list whose members are used to create the labels.

-      The lower example shows how the same text is repeated for all radii.
+      The lower-most example shows how the same text is repeated for all radii.

       The top example also shows how text is rotated and styled.
 The radii lines' stroke color is set to match the circle fill, thereby making it